 Simply be mindful, as you are regarding other potentially serious though extremely rare events that can harm your child – such as lightning strikes, snake bites and shark attacks.

-Since it’s not impossible for Caucasian children to develop melanoma in a nail unit, it’s important to maintain regular surveillance per your child’s pediatric dermatologist’s guidelines.
+Since it’s not impossible for Caucasian children to develop melanoma in a nail unit, it’s important to maintain regular surveillance per your child’s dermatologist’s guidelines.